dCache/dcache/docs/TheBook/src/main/markdown/config-write-token.md

 dcache.enable.space-reservation=true
 ```

-in your configuration file and all of your pools are in [link groups](config-PoolManager.md#link-groups), then you can only write into dCache if a link group is available for your transfer.
-Using the `SRM` you can specify the link group to write into.
-If you want to use another protocol like `curl` or `xrootd` you cannot specify a link group.
+in your configuration file and all of your pools are in [link
+groups](config-PoolManager.md#link-groups), then you can only write
+into dCache if a link group is available for your transfer.
+Using the
+`SRM` you can specify the link group to write into.
+If you want to use
+another protocol like `http` or `xroot` you cannot specify a link
+group.
 In this case you need to use the `WriteToken` directory tag.

 -----
 [TOC bullet hierarchy]